 If you’re worried about your application being accepted first time, we can help.
 We look at your specific circumstances and provide all application forms and document lists tailored to your needs.
 Our friendly team of visa specialists will talk you through the whole process, to ensure your application is submitted correctly, first time.

 The guidance above relates to a tourist travel visa only.
 If you are travelling for business, or would like to apply for a family visa, the information will differ slightly, so it’s important you check the correct visa type before you apply.

 Get in touch for any Schengen Visa queries

 Look out for the next in our Schengen Visa series in the coming weeks.
 In the meantime, if you do need a Schengen visa and you are based in the UK, we can help.
 Get in touch with our friendly visa specialists by visiting our site and request a personalised quotation based on your requirements.
-You can also give us a call directly on +44 (0) 330 088 1142 (option 3), send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+You can also give us a call directly on +44 (0) 330 088 1142 (option 3), send us a text message via WhatsApp, use our live chat system, or e-mail us at email@example.com.